-The Many Benefits of Volunteer Work for Students
+The Many Benefits of Volunteering for Students

-Volunteer work is the lifeblood of every community, and the benefits of volunteer work for students are immeasurable.
+Volunteer work is the lifeblood of every community, and the benefits of volunteer work for students can be immeasurable.
 Through the hard work of dedicated volunteers, the hungry are fed, the illiterate can learn to read and the homeless have places to shelter.
 Whether you’re already a seasoned volunteer or your volunteer work has yet to move past the planning stages, it’s worth taking a closer look at the numerous benefits of volunteering for high schoolers and college students alike.

 The Benefits of Volunteer Work for Students in High School